Overnight stays in hotels temporary estimate – ex

-Hotels are currently going through a period of sudden change in hotel room supply, leading to a considerable increase in uncertainty in the initial estimates of overnight stays.
-These figures should therefore be taken with extra caution until the final number of overnight stays in hotels is published at the end of October.
+Bed supply at hotels are currently going through a period of change in supply, leading to a considerable increase in uncertainty in the initial estimates of overnight stays.
+These figures should therefore be taken with extra caution until the final number of overnight stays in hotels is published.

 Metadata for statistics on overnight stays: Accommodation, guests and overnight stays